m-machala/OpenCellLab-Simulator/README.md

 Its main focus is to make it easy to create, share and use modules, which can add new renderers, environments and cell types to the simulator.

 ## What do I need to run OCL?
-In its current iteration, OCL requires two to three things to run properly.
-To run the main application, all you need is python 3 and PyQt6 to be installed.
+All you need to run the simulator is for python 3 and for PyQt6 to be installed.
-To run the included renderer, you will also need the pillow library.
+Modules may need other libraries determined by their authors for you to be able to run them.

-## What kind of cellular automata does it simulate?
+## What kind of cellular automata does OCL simulate?
-The simulator has been created with asynchronous cellular automata in mind, meaning that each cell is executed individually, instead of executing all cells at the same time, like in other, more popular, CA.
+OCL has been created with asynchronous cellular automata in mind, meaning that each cell is executed individually, instead of executing all cells at the same time, like in other, more popular, CA.

 World topology, environmental behavior and cell behavior is determined by the combination of modules you choose.
 The simulator currently contains a simple 2D renderer, a simple 2D environment and a few cell types you can play around with, but you are free to try making your own!